Our “modernized vintage” pieces: suede jacket and white jeans

 Off-white selvedge jeans in Japanese denim

-Now let's move on to the jeans.
+Now let's move on to jeans.

 A symbol of nonchalance in the golden age of Hollywood